ARM-software/astc-encoder/Docs/Building.md

 when configuring.
 Legal block sizes that are unavailable in a restricted build will return the error `ASTCENC_ERR_NOT_IMPLEMENTED` during context creation.

+If your use case only needs to support the 2D texture format, we recommend that you use `-DASTCENC_BLOCK_MAX_TEXELS=144` which will support all 2D block sizes.

 ### Non-invariant builds

 All normal builds are designed to be invariant, so any build from the same git